 Journalism was taken hostage by a riptide of false evidence and it swept most reporters covering the story off their feet.
 News media unwittingly brought Saddam Hussein’s non-existent weapons of mass destruction to life.
 (Disclosure I was working as a press officer in the IAEA at the time).

 In the current climate journalism could best serve the public interest by making more accessible knowledge about nuclear policy encouraging debate beyond the politicians, generals and defense industry bosses who conduct it.

-It’s a tough call.
+.
 Nuclear resides in a secure dark room whose doors are bolted.
 The huge costs it incurs and risks it poses are afforded the secrecy of the national security state with little accountability and democracy.

 In North America the media landscape is cratered, there are fewer journalists digging for information and fewer outlets to offer a diversity of views.

 Giving the subject more journalistic attention requires investment and an altered mind set.
 Since the end of the cold war the norm has been to relegate nuclear to the inside pages.
 No one has died from a nuclear weapon since 1945 and the blue skies after the Berlin Wall came down in 1989 appeared unclouded by nuclear threats.

 The world’s nuclear arsenals have been reduced to an estimated 14,550 weapons from a peak of 70,300 in 1986.
 But the slogan on the seventies button, ‘one nuclear bomb can ruin your whole day,’ can no longer be as comfortably assigned to the irrelevance of memorabilia.

 A current quip is that it’s back to the eighties and suggestion that anxiety is mounting is borne out by one of the world’s major retailers offering doomsday food kits